KristianMika/bridge-suite/docs/src/components/bridge-controller/development.md

 # Development

-Folder _.devcontainer_ contains a configuration for an environment with all the build dependencies.
-To learn how to use it, please refer to the provided tutorial locaten in the [Development](development.md) page.
+The repository contains a prepared devcontainer environment that can be used for a simple and secure development setup.
+Refer to the provided [tutorial](../../devcontainer.md) on how to use it.

+!!! warning "Warning"

     Please, note, this setup has some limitations.
 For example, you can upload files only from the `devcontainer-shared-files` directory that is located in the repo root and can be accessed from within the container at `/home/dev/shared-files` (can be changed in devcontainer.json under mounts.

 ## Build Requirements